ethanz528/MusicStorageSystem/README.md

 <li>As a user, I want to be able to add and remove songs from the playlists</li>
 <li>As a user, I want to be able to view my music library and playlists</li>
 <li>As a user, I want to be able to play music and skip songs</li>
-<li>As a user, I want to be able to see which songs I listen to the most</li>
 </ul>